 To check this, inspect an element that contains this font and check the name:

-Font stacks allow you to add fallback fonts if your preferred font does not render due to browser, device or other limitations.
+Font stacks allow you to add fallback fonts if your preferred font does not render due to browser, device, or other limitations.
 You can add font stacks by using a comma-separated list of fonts.

-Best practice is to include 4 to 6 fonts in this font stack, often ordered in this way:
+The best practice is to include 4 to 6 fonts in this font stack, often ordered in this way:

 - Preferred font - the font you consider most ideal for the content you’re designing. if the browser can access this font, it will appear exactly as you planned.